Timeline of the Egyptian revolution of 2011: 27 January

 A demonstration in Cairo.
-The sign has an open source caricature by Carlos Latuff which features shoeing.
+The sign includes a caricature by Carlos Latuff which depicts Mubarak being shoed.

 Protests were not as large on 27 January while preparations were made for planned large-scale events on the following day (Friday).
 The Muslim Brotherhood declared its full support of the protests, and members planned to take part during Friday's demonstrations.
 Leader of the National Association for Change and former head of the International Atomic Energy Agency Mohamed ElBaradei returned that day.

 Later in the day a protester of Bedouin descent was shot dead by police in the town of Sheikh Zoweid in the North Sinai region, raising the death toll to seven.
 In Suez, the uprising continued and violence increased as more buildings were set ablaze, including police posts.
 Some Suez and Sinai region protesters armed themselves with guns leading to violent conflicts.

 Hundreds were arrested at the various protests.
 About 600 were arrested in Cairo, including 8 Egyptian journalists protesting against the government's reported restrictions on domestic and Middle Eastern affairs.
 More than 120 people were arrested in Asyut, mostly members of the Muslim Brotherhood.

 The government shut down four major ISPs at approximately 5:20 p.m.
 EST. disrupting Internet and telephone traffic in the entire country except for Egypt's stock exchange and some government ministries served by the fifth ISP: Noor Group.